onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 Terminology
 ***********
-- Broadcast message: a message for all participants (participantId=null)
+- Broadcast message: a message for all participants (participantId=null and replicaId=null)
 - Message to a participant: a message only for a participant (participantId properly filled)
 - ThreadPoolExecutor: ThreadPoolExecutor executes the given task, into SupervisionAspect class is configured to execute tasks in ordered manner, one by one
 - Spring Scheduling: into SupervisionAspect class, the @Scheduled annotation invokes "schedule()" method every "runtime.participantParameters.heartBeatMs" milliseconds with a fixed delay